opencog/learn/run-common/README.md

 Several files common to several of these steps are located in this directory.
 A quick overview:

-* `submit-block.pl`: Script to send text blocks to the cogserver.
-  Performs one submit for the entire text file, as one big blob.
+* `submit-block.pl`: Script to send UTF-8 text from STDIN, as a single large block, to the cogserver.
+Performs only one submit for the entire text input, as one big blob.
   Used for pair-counting, MST-parsing and MPG-parsing.

-* `submit-plain.pl`: Script to send text strings to the cogserver.
+* `submit-lines.pl`: Script to send UTF-8 text from STDIN to the cogserver, line by line.
-  Performs one submit per newline in the text file.
   Used for pair-counting, MST-parsing and MPG-parsing.

 * `socket-send.pl`: Network interface to the cogserver.
 Used by above.